opendocsg/slw-judgments-backfill/2005_SGHC_84/report.md

 **Principles governing revision**

-12     The principles governing revision were set out in the case of _Ang Poh Chuan v PP_ [1996] 1 SLR 326, where I held at 330, [17] that “there must be some serious injustice” and “generally it must be shown that there is something palpably wrong in the decision that strikes at its basis as an exercise of judicial power by the court below”.
-Similarly, I made it clear in _Mohamed Hiraz Hassim v PP_ [2005] 1 SLR 622 at [11] that “the court’s powers of revision are exercised sparingly, and only if the court is satisfied that some serious injustice has been caused which warrants the exercise of its powers of revision”.
+12     The principles governing revision were set out in the case of _Ang Poh Chuan v PP_ <span class="citation">[1996] 1 SLR 326</span>, where I held at 330, [17] that “there must be some serious injustice” and “generally it must be shown that there is something palpably wrong in the decision that strikes at its basis as an exercise of judicial power by the court below”.
+Similarly, I made it clear in _Mohamed Hiraz Hassim v PP_ <span class="citation">[2005] 1 SLR 622</span> at [11] that “the court’s powers of revision are exercised sparingly, and only if the court is satisfied that some serious injustice has been caused which warrants the exercise of its powers of revision”.

 13     Therefore, the onus was on the petitioners to satisfy the court that some serious injustice had been caused that warranted the exercise of the court’s powers of revision.